caestradaa/pasta_moisture_daproj/README.md

 ![alt text](https://github.com/caestradaa/pasta_moisture_daproj/blob/main/Images/Final_dataset_preview.png "Final dataset preview")

 ## Exploratory Data Analysis (EDA)
 After ETL process The data was analyzed in a structured way to answer the questions posed.
-A segmentation was carried out by Production line and by Zone, which allows to have a better idea of the pasta moisture obtained in each stage of the process, especially in the final stage because is the one that interests the most.
+A segmentation was carried out by Production line and by Zone, which allows to have a better idea of the pasta moisture obtained in each phase of the process, especially in the final phase because is the one that interests the most.
 Below are a few highlights from the analysis.

 ![alt text](https://github.com/caestradaa/pasta_moisture_daproj/blob/main/Images/Measures%20summary.PNG "Final stage zone measures summry for each Line")
 ![alt text](https://github.com/caestradaa/pasta_moisture_daproj/blob/main/Images/Histograms_All_Lines.PNG "Final moisture distribution by line")